Strength Training Program For Young Athletes

 A strength training program for young athletes should address every major muscle group in the body.

-Deficiencies can be overcome through a strength training program, but it generally takes specialized assessment to determine which muscles are deficient.
+Deficiencies can be overcome through a strength training program, but it generally takes specialized assessment to determine which muscles are deficient, and that is beyond the scope of this article.

 Strength Training for Young Athletes Component #2: Progressive